-However, there are a number of ways to ensure that you are still buying a legitimate product:
+However, there are a number of ways to ensure that you are still buying a legitimate product.

 Look into the company that produces the product.
 Have they been issued any warnings by the FDA for selling mislabeled products?
 What is their reputation amongst the CBD community?
 Are they transparent about their sourcing and production process?

 Try to find the product’s certificate of analysis (COA), which will give a detailed list of the product’s contents.
 This certificate is available via a scannable QR code on the label of any CBD product.

 Don’t always settle for the cheaper option!
 Just because it costs less does not mean that it is going to be a high-quality product.
 Make sure your CBD is third party tested, always.

 As you can see, just because CBD is legal federally doesn’t mean it is legal at the state level.
 This is confusing – I get it.
 A federal legal status can different from a state legal status, although these days almost every single state has made laws that mimic the federal legislation on industrial hemp.

 Remember to thoroughly research a CBD company before buying from them.
 The FDA reported that 21% of all CBD products were did not have the correct amount of CBD, according to the label.